 Cuban farmers are no strangers to hard work in the field.
 A common scene during a visit to Viñales.

-The infamous Bay of Pigs has a lot to offer with rich history and beautiful shorelines.
-It is also one of the best spots for scuba diving in the Caribbean with clear water, an abundance of marine life and crystaline visibility.
+The infamous Bay of Pigs has a lot to offer with a rich history and beautiful shorelines.
+It is also one of the best spots for scuba diving in the Caribbean with clear water, an abundance of marine life and crystalline visibility.

-Second only to Havana, this province sees a majority of tourism in Cuba and with good reason.
-The sparkling colonial gem, Trinidad, draws people from all over the world to it’s cobblestone streets.
-Day trip options are also endless here giving you a chance to explore the Valle de los Ingenios sugar cane valley, Topes de Collantes to chase waterfalls and Playa Ancon where you can enjoy the mainland beaches or take a catamaran to islands off shore.
+Day trip options are also endless here giving you a chance to explore the Valle de Los Ingenios sugar cane valley, Topes de Collantes to chase waterfalls and Playa Ancon where you can enjoy the mainland beaches or take a catamaran to islands offshore.

 The best view in Trinidad comes from the top of the museum tower in the center of downtown.
 You can also climb the tower you see in this photo, but this view is far superior.

-The lighter repair man with his street shop in session.
-Cubans have very limited access to things we would consider ‘throw away’ goods.
-They have adapted to making the best of everything and reusing simple things.
+The lighter repairman with his street shop in session.
+Cubans have very limited access to things we would consider ‘throw-away’ goods.
+They have adapted to make the best of everything and reusing simple things.
 This man repairs and refills lighters to make a living.